 - Bearded dragons are surprisingly cute!
 He tilts his head from side to side and jumps off the sticks in his cage.

 - Bearded dragons eat a LOT of crickets.
-Ours also eats squash and kale, but we are spending about $10/week on crickets, which I am not very happy about.
-We could do mail order and get them for less, but then we would have to keep them alive longer, and we struggle with keeping them alive past a week.
+Ours also eats squash and kale, but when Luke was young, we spent about $10/week on crickets.
+We could have gotten mail order crickets for less, but then we would have to keep them alive longer, and we struggle with keeping them alive past a week.
 We feed the crickets potato chunks (raw) and little pieces of iceberg lettuce.
 So at least the crickets are cheap to feed!
 Also, the crickets STINK.
+Now that Luke is an adult, he mostly eats carrot slices, kale, zucchini and squash slices, and mustard greens.

 - If you don’t want to feed them crickets, you can get roaches.
 I said NO to roaches.
 Little crickets that escape their cricket home are one thing… Roaches are another…